automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Monolophosaurus.md

 # Monolophosaurus
-## Description: This Jurassic predator had a single crest on its skull.
+## This Jurassic predator had a single crest on its skull.